 The more I read about the early church, the more I discovered what I did not expect to find.
 (This is usually the case with good research.)
 For instance, I found that all the research demonstrates that they met in homes, but I also found that we must be realistic about the fact that they had no other place to meet.
 The early church was a movement with no social standing.
 In fact, it was considered a cult that undermined the mores of the majority culture.
 Where else would they have met but in homes?

 While the New Testament, first-century history and archaeology reveal that early Christians met in small groups in homes, we cannot claim with honesty that this somehow provides us with a secret ingredient.
 Is the call to Christian community a prophetic challenge to the modern church that sits in rows and listens to a preacher?
-Of course, but if we are looking for a New Testament small group model or house church approach or apostolic movement strategy that will unlock the secrets of God, then we are asking questions that cannot be answered.
-Instead, I think that there is something much more significant about the first century church that we need to hear and heed.
+Of course, but if we are looking for a New Testament life group lessons or house church approach or apostolic movement strategy that will unlock the secrets of God, then we are asking questions that cannot be answered.
+Instead, I think that there is something much more significant about the first century church life group lessons that we need to hear and heed.

-Lessons From the Early Church #1.
-They ate together.
+6 Crucial Life Group Lessons From the Early Church

 The early church was not centered around a Bible study.
 A meal was crucial to their life together.
 People connect, talk and share life over meals.
 And I might add that the Lord’s Supper or Communion meal was a part of this.
 So the presence of Christ was woven into the common meal.